latextemplates/scientific-thesis-template/README.md

 ## Installation hints for Ubuntu

+From Ubuntu 17.04 onwards, this template works without issues.

-Ubuntu currently [ships biber 2.4](https://bugs.launchpad.net/ubuntu/+source/biber/+bug/1589644), so you have to upgrade your texlive distribution.
+Ubuntu 16.04 [ships biber 2.4](https://bugs.launchpad.net/ubuntu/+source/biber/+bug/1589644), so you have to upgrade your texlive distribution.
 The easiest way is to uninstall the ubuntu package and use [install-tl-ubuntu](https://github.com/scottkosty/install-tl-ubuntu).
 Then, you can follow the instructions given at <http://tex.stackexchange.com/a/55459/9075> to update your texlive distribution.
 If you do not want to have an updated installation, but fiddle around with dirty patching your installation, please follow  <http://tex.stackexchange.com/questions/84624/how-to-upgrade-biblatex-properly>.